karlgluck/ggez-labkit/ggez-labkit-unity-project/Assets/GGEZ/Labkit/Omnibus/README.md

  6. Hook up the Bus asset you created to the `Bus` property of the `Boolean Via`
  7. Run the scene.
 Open your Bus asset and toggle the checkbox.
 Your light will toggle on and off.

+# Other Stuff

+A system created from Omnibus is theoretically synthesizeable: a purpose-built program should be able to take the codebase for a project and compile it into a version that resolves all types statically.
+Omnibus isn't made for production but this could possibly provide a route in that way if it matters.